A-Z GUIDE on choosing a Surfboard

-Modern surfboards have a great variety of fin set-ups to choose, whereas back in the day there were mainly fixed fins – that means the fin was attached to the board in the process of making one.
-So there was no possibility to remove the fin when needed for convenient transport or
+Modern surfboards have a great variety of fin set-ups to choose, whereas back in the day there were mainly fixed fin surfboards – which means the fin was attached to the board in the process of making one.
+So, there was no possibility to remove the fin for convenient transportation or change the settings.

 Single-fin setup is mainly used on longboards.
-As the board is long and heavy, it needs one solid and large fin to guide it through the wave smoothly.
-You might sometimes see a shortboard as with a single fin, and it is not hard to spot it in the distance as it rides very differently and more groovy on the wave.
+As the board is long and heavy, it needs one solid and large fin to let the board turn and maintain the stability.
+There are also shortboards with a single fin that give a totally different riding style to the board.

-Triple-fin – the most known set-up used by all of the surfboards possible.
-Countless amounts of ways to customize the fin’s size according to the size and type of waves.
+Triple-fin (Thruster) is the most known set-up used in most surfboards.
+Countless ways to customize the fin size set-up according to waves and conditions.

-Quad fin – Another alternative for twin- and triple fin surfboards.
-As there are two fins on each side of the board, this will give you a more stable ride riding down the wave.
+Quad fin – Another alternative for twin and triplefin surfboards.
+As there are two fins on each side of the board, this will give you the most stable feel riding down the wave.

-Five-fin – used on the high-performance board to maximize the feel and grind through the waves.
-This kind of set-up is for the perfectionist athlete who knows what are they after.
+Five-fin – Used on the high-performance shortboards to maximize the feel and grind through the waves.

 Which Thickness and Length to buy?

-A leash is a crucial and convenient accessory to have with a board.
-It helps you to grab your board once you have fallen off it so you could simply pull the board back in and crawl up.
+A leash (leg rope) is a crucial and convenient surfboard’s accessory.
+The main purpose of the surfboard leash is to keep the board close-by after a wipe-out.
 Although what many people don’t know is that the leash creates a drag on the water.
-So, performance leashes are generally thinner and regular leashes are thicker and said to be more durable.
+So, performance leashes are generally thinner, and regular leashes are thicker and said to be more durable.

 Surf without a leash?

-Well, when there is the whole beach for you and you don’t need your board as a life vest, many intermediate learning surfers choose not to wear a leash for two good reasons.
+When there’s the whole beach for you and you don’t need your board as a life vest, many surfers choose not to wear a leash for two good reasons.
 One reason is the drag, and other is that you have to perfect your skills and finish off the wave well enough if you don’t want to swim back out to grab your board.
 It makes you more aware of the moment.

-Are generally similar in design and different by the color-scheme or artwork.
-They work as the name says traction pads and you can manage the position of the board quick and get the feel of the board by stepping on it when riding down a wave.
-Some surfers prefer to use the specially designed traction pad in the middle of the board for the perfect traction.
+All of them are generally similar in design with different color-schemes or artwork.
+They work as the name says traction pads and so you could manage the position of the board quick and get the feel of the board by stepping on it when riding down the wave.
+Some surfers prefer to use the specially designed traction pad in the middle of the board for perfect traction.
 Generally, a tail pad is crucial when you want to make sharp turns and have the best traction on the board.

 WHICH SURFBOARD IS BEST FOR A BEGINNER?